 To confirm eligibility for Advancing Futures, contact us.

-Youth who received Supports for Permanency for more than 546 days between the ages of 13 to 18 should contact us to discuss their eligibility.
+Young adults who received Supports for Permanency for more than 546 days between the ages of 13 and 18 years old should contact us to discuss requesting an exception to the above eligibility criteria.

 This program is open to full- or part-time students enrolled in one of over 400 approved schools, colleges and universities.
 These include: